Cost Per Sq Ft Calculator

 Q: How accurate are cost per square foot calculators?

 A: The accuracy depends on the quality of the input data and the complexity of the project.
-For simple projects, it can provide a reasonable estimate.
-However, for more complex projects, it's essential to use a detailed cost breakdown and possibly consult with a professional estimator.
+Day to day, for simple projects, it can provide a reasonable estimate.
+Even so, for more complex projects, it's essential to use a detailed cost breakdown and possibly consult with a professional estimator.

 Q: What factors influence the cost per square foot the most?